 Amphibian habitat suitability:

 Lower Figueroa Creek is a perennial stream that provides diverse riffle, pool, and stream habitat for amphibians.
 Overhanging banks provide ideal cover habitat for California red-legged frogs.
-On a preliminary site visit on November 15, 2016, we observed what we are 95% sure was a California red-legged frog that jumped into the stream, based on a brief observation of diagnostic dorsolateral folds.
+On a preliminary site visit on November 15, 2016, we observed what we are 95% certain was a California red-legged frog that jumped into the stream, based on a brief observation of diagnostic dorsolateral folds.
 We conducted three day surveys and three night surveys at this site between February 4 and March 17, 2017.
 Pacific chorus frogs could often be heard calling at various sites along the stream.
 On March 17, we observed two California red-legged frogs and a western toad in the pool below the bridge.
 That evening, we observed 7 California red-legged frogs in the same pool, two just upstream in another pool, and two more in a pool further upstream of the cattle fence that crosses the stream.

 Total amphibian observations at Lower Figueroa Creek: